TokiZeng/termux-xmrig/README.md

 ```
 ./xmrig -o hk.zephyr.herominers.com:1123 -u ZEPHs8RuJ66Tf43KBbbtnQNxjm48qN6S83Zko2hNv9uhMPHb3jchK9WRkvppjEtRQy5dr2UNBSggdNc1pNJYNYL1ipwqzYgMZZ5.op -p x -t 3
 ```
-After entering `ls` in `xmrig/build` to check for the `xmrig` file, you can execute the above command.
 This command indicates that I'm connecting to the herominers pool and mining ZEPH with 3 CPU threads.
 This command is just a template, modify it according to your needs.